Signaturgruppen-A-S/soloid-authenticator-documentation/index.md

 SoloID Authenticator is a general purpose multifactor authentication app built by Signaturgruppen A/S built natively for Android and iOS.

 * Combines ease of use with the highest standard of security
-* Support for national eID bindings like the danish MitID
+* Support for national eID bindings like the Danish MitID
 * Approve-based flows with multiple levels of authentication strength and UX available
 * Secure one-time-codes
 * Channel-binding support via QR codes and app-switching (same device)